iiasa/Condor_run_R/configuring.md

 When set (changed from its `""` default), this sets the directory for storing GDX output files.
 Relative to [`GAMS_CURDIR`](#gams_curdir) on the execution point also on the submit machine when [`GDX_OUTPUT_DIR_SUBMIT`](#gdx_output_dir_submit) is not set.
 In that case, the directory is excluded from the bundle.

 When `GDX_OUTPUT_DIR` is set and does not exist it will be created unless `GET_GDX_OUTPUT` is `FALSE`.

+Supports `{}` expansion, you can for example use `gdx/{LABEL}` to receive the GDX output files in subdirectories named by the label of the run.
+This helps to keep the output of different runs separate.

 ### GDX_OUTPUT_DIR_SUBMIT